gabridome/docs/descriptors_in_the_wild.md

 ```

-2. We exchange the BIP84 Extended Master Public and we build a descriptor for each wallet:
+## We exchange the BIP84 Extended Master Public and we build a descriptor for each wallet:

 To build a multisig wallet, each wallet owner must compose the descriptor adding:
 * his derived extended private key AND
-* all the extended public key of the other wallets involved in the multi
-signature set up
+* all the extended public key of the other wallets involved in the multi signature set up
 and composing a newly created multi signature output descriptor with them.

+### Bitcoin Core

 In our case, the multi signature descriptor for Bitcoin Core will be composed with: